-We suggest you keep this guide in a safe place at home or in some other convenient location (not necessarily a safe deposit box, which would not be accessible on weekends or at night).
+We suggest you keep this guide in a safe place at home or in some other secure but convenient location that is easily accessible at any time.
 You should be sure to let your closest family member or your executor know where you have stored this.
 It would also be a good idea to review this information on a yearly basis.